jcq/wedding/src/pages/events/friday-evening.md

 ---
 If you're around Friday evening, drop by for a laidback cookout and hang.

-Venue is a residential rental.
+Location is a residential rental.
 Free street parking; one block from Midtown/Lake Street Station (Blue Line).